AlibabaCloudDocs/nat/intl.en-US/Product Introduction/Terms.md

 -   Port mapping

     After you configure port mapping on a NAT gateway, the NAT gateway forwards the requests that are destined for a DNAT IP to the specified ECS instance.
-The requests are forwarded based on the specified source and destination ports and the specified protocols used by the source and destination ports.
+The requests are forwarded based on the specified source and destination ports and the specified protocol used by the source and destination ports.
 The following table describes the examples of DNAT entries that are used as port mappings.

     |DNAT entry|Public IP address|External port|Private IP address|Internal port|Protocol|
     |:---------|:----------------|:------------|:-----------------|:------------|:-------|